Wales and France keep 2026 World Cup dreams alive as Super League youngsters shine

 Courtesy of those wins, Wales and France have now set up a European qualifying tournament final between themselves which will come on Saturday afternoon (October 26) at the Stade Municipal in Saint-Estève with a 1.30pm BST kick-off scheduled.

-For whoever loses the final between Wales and France, the World Cup dream will be over.
+It is a tough game to call for anyone interested in sports betting, with the punishment for defeat a high one – for whoever loses the final between Wales and France, the World Cup dream will be over.

 The winner will move on to the World Series in 2025, competing in a round-robin four-nation group alongside the Cook Islands, Jamaica and South Africa.